mercedes-benz/score/docs/features/ai-platform/index.rst

 This ensures LLM/agent outputs can be transformed into machine-executable commands through explicit contracts.

+Due to the MCP specification enforcing a 1:1 client-server connection, the MCP Client is hosted within the Main Application.
+This architectural choice ensures that only a single authoritative interface manages communication with the MCP Server.
+Consequently, the Context API does not interface with the MCP Server directly.
+Instead, the Prompting Interface (PI) retrieves live vehicle context data via the MCP Client, combining it with internal session and user state managed by the Context API.

 Action Validator
 ----------------

-To ensure safety and traceability, all GenAI-generated commands should be passed through an Action Validator module before being executed.
+To ensure safety and traceability, all GenAI-generated commands should be validated by an Action Validator before being executed.
 This component should be designed as an abstract base class and extended for the final use case by the user.

 Implementations examples include: